 “Lunch may have to be at your desk, but this can work if you eat at a set time every day.”

 “Again, I ask you to be mindful.
 Turn off your computer.
 Maybe give thanks.
-The same for dinner.
-Consider weaning yourself off of the habit of eating dinner in front of the TV.
-Entertainment can be a cue to relax, or to share a laugh or cry with friends and family, but it shouldn’t be a cue to eat.”
+The same goes for dinner.
+Consider weaning yourself off of eating dinner in front of the TV.
+Entertainment can be a cue to relax or a laugh or cry with friends and family, but it shouldn’t be a cue to eat.”

 Commonality #3 – Eat A Variety of Nutritious Foods

-Both Intuitive Eating and Bright Line advocate eating mostly veggies, some grains, plenty of protein and some healthy fat.
+Intuitive Eating and Bright Line advocate eating mostly veggies, some grains, plenty of protein, and some healthy fat.

-While Bright Line does offer lists of foods with various measurements, Intuitive Eating does not offer those measurements.
-As this is not a point of similarity I am not including the lists of measurements of foods that Bright Line provides.
-However, please rest assured knowing the foods listed by Intuitive Eating are the same foods listed as Bright Line.
-The only difference is that Bright Line provides quantities and Intuitive Eating does not.
+While Bright Line does offer lists of foods with various measurements, Intuitive Eating does not provide those measurements.
+As this is not a point of similarity, I am not including the lists of measurements of foods that Bright Linedeliverss.
+However, please rest assured that the foods listed by Intuitive Eating are those listed as Bright Line.
+The only difference is that Bright Line provides quantities, and Intuitive Eating does not.

-Here’s some more detail, particularly from Intuitive Eating, on eating a variety of nutritious foods.
+Here’s more detail, particularly from Intuitive Eating, on eating various nutritious foods.

 Intuitive Eating

-The overall guideline is that, generally, the less a food is processed, the more nutrients are retained, and less sodium and sugar are added.
+The overall guideline is that the less processed food, the more nutrients are retained, and less sodium and sugar are added.
 If possible, choose the following types of foods to eat more often:

-• Nutrient dense foods – these foods naturally provide more nutrients per bite.
-These include: whole grains, beans, fish, avocado, nuts, and calcium-rich foods such as milk, cheese, yogurt, and calcium-fortified soy milk.
+- Nutrient-dense foods—These foods naturally provide more nutrients per bite.
+They include whole grains, beans, fish, avocado, nuts, and calcium-rich foods such as milk, cheese, yogurt, and calcium-fortified soy milk.

-• Protein-rich foods – eat a variety of these foods.
-They include beans, seafood, chicken, turkey, nuts, and lean meats, eggs, fatty fish, and dairy products.
-In addition to its role in building and maintaining muscles and hormones, protein helps provide a feeling of fullness.
-Protein is essential for preventing muscle cramps, muscle aches, muscle weakness, and the healthy growth of your skin and organs.
+- Protein-rich foods—Eat a variety of these foods.
+They include beans, seafood, chicken, turkey, nuts, lean meats, eggs, fatty fish, and dairy products.
+In addition to building and maintaining muscles and hormones, protein helps provide a feeling of fullness.
+Protein is essential for preventing muscle cramps, aches, and weakness and for the healthy growth of your skin and organs.

-• Quality fats – fat is also a nutrient, required by the body.
+- Quality fats—Fat is also a nutrient required by the body.
 The brain is made up of mostly fat and functions best with omega-3 fats, which are found in seafood, fish oil, algae, and seaweed.
-Other quality fats include: olive oil, avocado, nuts, seeds, flaxseed oil, and canola oil.
-And for satisfaction purposes, fat is the molecule that gives flavor to foods and promotes satiety.
+Other quality fats include olive oil, avocado, nuts, seeds, flaxseed oil, and canola oil.
+For satisfaction purposes, fat is the molecule that gives flavor to foods and promotes satiety.

-• Whole foods – these are the unprocessed foods, which are high in fiber and include, for example: brown rice, oatmeal, millet, beans, quinoa, fresh fruits, and vegetables.
+- Whole foods are unprocessed foods that are high in fiber and include brown rice, oatmeal, millet, beans, quinoa, fresh fruits, and vegetables.

 Bright Line